mgibowski/mgibowski.dev/content/blog/2020-09-01-how-to-create-widget-for-web-app.md

   }
 ```

-Firstly, it generates the URL of the website fragment serving as a widget.
+Firstly, it generates the URL of the website fragment serving the widget.
 You may notice the different URL for `development` environment.
 I assume you would be developing the web app serving your widget locally and you might want it to be served from localhost when running Embedder in `development` mode.

 Then, there is a method invocation for creating an `iframe` and a separate call to replace the placeholder with this `iframe`.